dib-lab/dib-training/index.rst

 list <http://lists.idyll.org/listinfo/dib-training>`__ if you want to be notified when registration opens up.

-October 20th, 2016 - Open Refine for working with large spreadsheets.
+October 20th, 2016 - `Open Refine for working with large spreadsheets. <2016-10-20-openrefine-halfday.html>`__

 November 1, 2016 - Introductory version control with git.